coderapex/DevRef/CSS/README.md

 Two CSS properties are used to align the elements with flexbox:

-- `justify-content` - is used to align content along the main axis.
+- `justify-content` - is used to align content along the `main axis`.
 The properties it accepts are:
   - `flex-start`
   - `flex-end`
   - `center`
   - `space-around`
   - `space-between`
   - `space-evenly`
-- `align-items` - is used to align content along the cross axis.
+- `align-items` - is used to align content along the `cross axis`.
 The properties it accepts are:
   - `stretch`
   - `flex-start`
   - `flex-end`